 Students acting as the "patient" shall not communicate anything that may assist in any way with the student performing the lab proficiency, including giving hints or placing themself into a specific position.
-Any student found to be in violation of this will receive a Written Warning and subsequent point deductions
+Any student found to be in violation of this will receive a Written Warning for the first offense while a second offense will result in a Written Reprimand with subsequent point deductions.
+Any offenses in excess of this may result in program dismissal.